-The following uses are specifically listed however the

-proposed Scheme Amendment allows for merit based consideration of other uses consistent with performance criteria for the site and compatibility with the listed uses within the designated precinct.
+The following uses are specifically listed however the proposed Scheme Amendment allows for merit based consideration of other uses consistent with performance criteria for the site and compatibility with the listed uses within the designated precinct.

-- "P" Means the use is permitted by the Scheme providing the use complies with the relevant development standards and the requirements of the Scheme; - "D" Means that the use is not permitted unless the Local Government has exercised its discretion by granting planning approval; - "A" Means that the use is not permitted unless the Local Government has exercised its discretion by granting planning approval after giving special notice in accordance with clause 9.4 of the Scheme; - "X" Means a use that is not permitted by the Scheme. - Means the use is prohibited where it fronts the street at pedestrian level. - (2) Means that the use is prohibited where it fronts the street at pedestrian level within the Primary Active Frontage area as depicted on the Precinct Plan.
+- "P" Means the use is permitted by the Scheme providing the use complies with the relevant development standards and the requirements of the Scheme; - "D" Means that the use is not permitted unless the Local Government has exercised its discretion by granting planning approval; - "A" Means that the use is not permitted unless the Local Government has exercised its discretion by granting planning approval after giving special notice in accordance with clause 9.4 of the Scheme; - "X" Means a use that is not permitted by the Scheme. - (1) Means the use is prohibited where it fronts the street at pedestrian level. - (2) Means that the use is prohibited if prior or concurrent approval and development of a hotel has not occurred. - (3) Means that the use is prohibited where it fronts the street at pedestrian level within the Primary Active Frontage area as depicted on the Precinct Plan.

 PRECINCT HOTEL/MIXED MIXED USE RESIDENTIAL EDGE

 LAND USE USE MIXED USE RESIDENTIAL EDGE

 Car Park D D - D

 Consulting Rooms - D - -

 Convenience Store - D - -

 Exhibition Centre А А - -

 Holiday Accommodation D Р - -

 Home Office - - D -

 Hotel (up to 5 storeys 21.5m) Р D - -

 Hotel (Above 5 storeys +21.5m) А - - -

 Market D D - -

-Multiple Dwelling - P(2) Р -
+Multiple Dwelling - P(3) Р -

-Multiple Dwelling (Up to 5 storeys 21.5m) P(1) - - -
+Multiple Dwelling (Up to 5 storeys 21.5m) D(1)(2) - - -

-Multiple Dwellings (Above 5 storeys +21.5m) A(1) - - -
+Multiple Dwellings (Above 5 storeys +21.5m) A(1)(2) - - -

 Nightclub D - - -

 Office - D - -

 Public Utility D D D -

 Recreation - Private А А - -

 Restaurant D D - -

 Shop А D - -

-Single Attached Dwelling - D(2) Р -
+Single Attached Dwelling - D(3) Р -

 Small Bar А А - -

 Tavern А А - -